vineetk1/interact-keras-model/README.md

 /home/vin/
 ```
 ### Session
 A session begins when a user starts the program and ends when the user exits the program.
 During the session, the user loads a model and specifies other settings.
-These settings are saved, and this state can be displayed through the "session -s" command.
+These settings are saved, and this state of the program can be displayed through the "session -s" command.
 ```
 >>session -s
 model file: /home/vin/deepLearningProject/deepLearningModel.h5